aalfath7/aalfath7/README.md

 ## Hello, Im farhan 👋

-I am a software developer focused on building websites.
-I try to keep up with the latest technologies to enhance application efficiency, and good performance, with an engaging and attractive UI.
+I’m a programmer skilled in building web platforms, with expertise in both front-end and back-end development.
+I’m passionate about creating high-performance applications that are visually engaging and user-friendly.

 ## Tech Stack ⚒️